zetbaitsu/Sigap/README.md

 # Android

-Standard code for variable name, class name, method name, bracket position, etc please follow this one: http://google.github.io/styleguide/javaguide.html
+Standard code for variable name, class name, method name, bracket position, etc please follow this one http://google.github.io/styleguide/javaguide.html

 The architecture of this application are based on two programming models:

 1. Functional Reactive Programming.
-This programming model powers almost all the layers in the application.
+This programming model powers almost all the layers in the application, please read this one https://github.com/ReactiveX/RxJava/wiki
 2. Benih style programming, please check this out link for detail http://zetbaitsu.github.io/Benih/

 These programming models enables us to focus on key points: